Mikrofabriken/blender_save_to_dxf/README.md

 There are some quirks.
 As it's exporting to regular 2D DXF it will establish the Z coordinate of the first vertex on an object and only export vertices on the same Z level.
 Selecting the default cube in Blender will therefore render only the surface at the bottom of the cube, according to the global orientation.

 **Heads up:** Transforms will be automatically applied when running the stub.
-Mostly a convenience the author always forgot to apply before exports.
+Mostly a convenience as the author of the plugin intermittently forgot to apply before exports.

 # In object mode
 Select all objects you want to export, right click and select "Save as DXF".